-The big day started at 6:30 a.m. when I suddenly woke up and realized that today (November 27, also my mother’s birthday) was the date of my appointment at the Berlin Ausländerbehörde (Aliens Authority) to apply for my long-term residence visa (Aufenthaltstitel, not to be confused with an entry visa).
+The big day started at 6:30 a.m. when I suddenly woke up and realized that today, November 27, was the date of my appointment at the Berlin Ausländerbehörde (Aliens Authority) to apply for my long-term residence visa (Aufenthaltstitel, not to be confused with an entry visa).
 I had made a reservation online and then received a confirmation email for an 8:00 a.m. appointment.
 That part of this experience had gone smoothly.

 Unbelievably, the night before I had gone to bed without even setting my alarm clock!
 After a recent trip to France to visit my son and his fiancée, it had just plain slipped my mind.
 Totally weird how I just woke up and – bang! – realized it was visa day.

 OK, even at 6:30 I was cutting it short.
 It takes an average 45 minutes on the S- and U-Bahn from my apartment to the Aliens Authority (30 if all goes well, all connections connect).
 I jump out of bed and try to find my required German health insurance forms.
 I had put everything together before I left for France, so that was the only thing missing.
 Where the hell is it? – Turns out I wasted 10 minutes looking for it, since it was already there, hidden among other documents.